wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (f) [section 115][183] (which relates to the unauthorised disclosure of the fact that a direction has been given).

-    Section 156AA: inserted, on 21 August 2003, by [section 40][619] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 156AA: inserted, on 21 August 2003, by [section 40][622] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

+    Section 156AA(1): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 156AB Penalty for offences relating to supply of information, etc

-*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on summary conviction,---
+*   (1) A person who commits an offence under any of the provisions listed in subsection (2) is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $100,000: